Stepping into the shadow of a colossus.

 Here's what's on the under card docket:

-Chas Skelly (13-1) had the unenviable task of welcoming uber-prospectto the Octagon, but nonetheless gave a good account of himself in the majority-decision loss.
-Four months later, he picked up two wins in two weeks, defeating and in quick sequence.
+Chas Skelly (13-1) had the unenviable task of welcoming uber-prospect Mirsad Bektic to the Octagon, but nonetheless gave a good account of himself in the majority-decision loss.
+Four months later, he picked up two wins in two weeks, defeating Tom Niinimaki and Sean Soriano in quick sequence.

 He stands two inches taller than Jim Alers (13-1).

-"The Beast" faced a surprisingly-tough test inin his promotional debut, coming out on top via split decision in Abu Dhabi.
-He was scheduled to make his second appearance inside the Octagon against in July 2014 before being forced to withdraw.
+"The Beast" faced a surprisingly-tough test in Alan Omer in his promotional debut, coming out on top via split decision in Abu Dhabi.
+He was scheduled to make his second appearance inside the Octagon against Lucas Martins in July 2014 before being forced to withdraw.

 Eleven of his victories have come inside the distance, including nine submissions.